dotintent/react-native-ble-plx/docs/TUTORIALS.md

 #### Android

-To collect native logs on Android, you can open the Logcat in Android Studio and set filters to `package:mine (tag:BluetoothGatt | tag:ReactNativeJS | RxBle)`
+To collect native logs on Android, you can open the Logcat in Android Studio and set filters to `package:mine (tag:BluetoothGatt | tag:ReactNativeJS | RxBle)`.

 #### iOS